adonisjs/v6-docs/content/docs/concepts/adonisrc_file.md

 ## assetsBundler

-The `serve` and `build` command attempts to detect the assets used by your application to compile the frontend assets.
+The `serve` and `build` command attempt to detect the assets used by your application to compile the frontend assets.

 The detection is performed for [vite](https://vitejs.dev) by searching for the `vite.config.js` file and [Webpack encore](https://github.com/symfony/webpack-encore) by searching for the `webpack.config.js` file.